-For value received hereby sell(s), assign(s) and transfer(s) unto (Please insert social security of Taxpayer Identification Number of assignee) the within Note, and hereby irrevocably constitutes and appoints attorney to transfer the said Note on the books of the Company, with full power of substitution in the premises. ion with any transfer of the within Note occurring prior to the Resale Restriction Termination Date, as defined in the Indenture such Note, the undersigned confirms that such Note is being transferred: To YY Inc. or a subsidiary thereof; or Pursuant to a registration statement that has become or been declared effective under the Securities Act of 1933, as amended; or Pursuant to and in compliance with Rule 144A under the Securities Act of 1933, as amended; or □ amended; Outside the United States to a person that is not a U.S. person in accordance with Regulation S under the Securities Act of 1933, as led; or Pursuant to and in compliance with Rule 144 under the Securities Act of 1933, as amended (if available).
-1
+Taxpay alue received hereby sell(s), assign(s) and transfer(s) unto ayer Identification Number of assignee) the within Note, and hereby irrevocably constitutes and appoints id Note on the books of the Company, with full power of substitution in the premises.
+(Please insert social security or attorney to transfer nnection with any transfer of the within Note occurring prior to the Resale Restriction Termination Date, as defined the undersigned confirms that such Note is being transferred: in the Indenture governing such To YY Inc. or a subsidiary thereof; or Pursuant to a registration statement that has become or been declared effective under the Securities Act of 1933, , as amended; or Pursuant to and in compliance with Rule 144A under the Securities Act of 1933, as amended; or Outside the United States to a person that is not a U.S. person in accordance with Regulation S under the Securi ties Act of 1933, as amended; or Pursuant to and in compliance with Rule 144 under the Securities Act of 1933, as amended (if available).

-Dated: Signature(s (a)
+Dated:

+Signature(s)

-Signature Guarantee
+Signature Gu iarantee

+S